Fair Work Act 2009 Compliance Guide for Australian Employers

 If your employees are not covered by an enterprise agreement, they must be covered by a modern award.
 Modern awards specify minimum wages, hours, and conditions for your industry.

-To ensure your business is compliant and protected, consider using Fair Work compliance software to automate contract generation and leave tracking.
+consider using Fair Work Shield to automate document generation and leave tracking

 Automate Your Fair Work Compliance